No passwords, No popups, No AI, No cost:

 January 5, 2021

 A. Hi Bryce.
-Hopefully a reader can help you solve the inconsistency problems in the black oxide process, but realistically, as Larry Durney explains in his "Trouble in Your Tank" [affil link to info/book on Amazon or on AbeBooks], it is very difficult for a reader to help a plating shop with you and I as middlemen because it violates most of the rules of troubleshooting, including "Walk the Line" and "One Boss" :-)
+Hopefully a reader can help you solve the inconsistency problems in the black oxide process, but realistically, as Larry Durney explains in his "Trouble in Your Tank" ⇦ this on Amazon [affil link], it is very difficult for a reader to help a plating shop with you and I as middlemen because it violates several of the rules of effective troubleshooting, including "Walk the Line" and "One Boss" :-)

 Black oxide has very little corrosion resistance, and most of that is from the oil or wax you use, so maybe trying some changes there will help.